-Costa Rica is the perfect mix of tropical beach paradise, an adventure playground, and a la Jurassic Park.
-Meaning, you can plan an adventurous vacation in Central America here and have the best time of your life (Aleksandrova, 2019b).
+Costa Rica is the perfect mix of tropical beach paradise, an adventure playground, and the feeling that you’re Jurassic Park.
+Meaning, you can plan a Costa Rica family vacation in Central America here and have the best time of your life.
 Active volcanoes, gushing waterfalls, National parks that cover one-quarter of the country, and the land with the richest biodiversity on the earth.

 Wait!
 We forgot to add the hearty local food, coffee plantations, and generous, welcoming people that might prompt you to book a flight to Costa Rica right away.